-To encourage entrants of all abilities and ages to participate.
+To encourage entrants of all ages to participate.
+We firmly believe... and the results support... that Greenbrier caters to the those who have properly trained for a trail run.
 This "closed" loop experience, with no cutoff's and generous time limits gives all who participate the best opportunity for success.
 If one of these characteristics fit's you then you are a perfect candidate for entry: Have fun attitude.

 A hesitant first time ultra runner.

 Someone who, for what ever reason, struggles with cutoffs.

 Someone who want's to get "back into the game".

 Runners that want to gain experience running at night.
 (50m)